BzGEO/Geo_AI_compendium/README.md

 ## 1. Objectives

 * Document the various Machine Learning approaches available across various [desktop + cloud] platforms (e.g. [ArcGIS Pro](https://www.esri.com/en-us/arcgis/products/arcgis-pro/overview), [ENVI](https://www.nv5geospatialsoftware.com/Products/ENVI), [ERDAS Imagine](https://hexagon.com/products/erdas-imagine), [GEE](https://code.earthengine.google.com/), [QGIS](https://qgis.org/),[R](https://cran.r-project.org/), [SNAP](https://step.esa.int/main/download/snap-download/), [TerrSet](https://github.com/ClarkCGA/terrset))
-  * Compile resources (including tutorials and sample scripts) regarding how to implement each approach in the different platforms listed ⬆️
+  * Compile resources (including tutorials and sample scripts) regarding how to implement those approaches in the platforms listed ⬆️
   * Understand how to replicate ML workflows from one platform to another
-* Understand the limitations of the various ML approaches
+* Understand the limitations of the various ML approaches 🤔
   * Push the limits of the various approaches
 * What determines the taste of the cake?
 The quality of the ingredients used, or the technique of the baker? 🤔